Health Care Professional Information

 Mechanism of Action

 The bark and the berry contain betasitosterol which can prevent cholesterol absorption in the gastrointestinal tract (7).
-A cerebroside extracted from Lycium chinense was shown to block the release of glutamic pyruvic transaminase and sorbitol dehydrogenase, suggesting hepatoprotective activity (6).
+The hepatoprotective effects of Lycium barbarum polysaccharide (LBP) are in part, via modulation of the transcription factor NF-κB, MAPK pathways and autophagy (6).

 - Allergic reactions have been reported following consumption of Lycium berries in individuals with food allergies (22).